 Academic Fresh Start

-Students who are re-admitted to the university after an absence of two or more years may apply for a Fresh Start, i.e., may request that the university reset the student's cumulative grade point average and hours earned during the period of previous residency.
+Students who are re-admitted to the university after an absence of two or more years may apply for a Fresh Start, i.e., may request that the university reset the student's cumulative grade point average during the period of previous residency.

 If the Fresh Start is approved by the university, students resume an academic program with no cumulative grade point average from the prior enrollment.
 All courses taken remain on the permanent record.
 Courses with passing grades are counted for credit and may be used to satisfy program requirements.

 Students may be required to retake courses from academic terms covered by Fresh Start if the content-currency or major-GPA rules of a degree program, department or unit so dictate.
-Students will be notified at the time of readmission of any additional requirements to be fulfilled in remedying these conditions.
+Students should consult the Undergraduate Catalog and their advisor at the time of readmission for any possible additional requirements to be fulfilled in remedying these conditions.